chaffybird56/morpho-plate/README.md

 * On low‑contrast plates: the morphology stage typically raises OCR confidence by connecting broken strokes (Fig A).
 * On a watchlist hit: the ROI turns red and the label remains; false alarms are rare when confidence is high (Fig C).

 **Limitations.** Motion blur and severe glare degrade detection and OCR; plate formats vary by region; stacked characters or non‑Latin scripts require specialized OCR.
-Adding simple tracking (IoU‑based) stabilizes labels across frames.
+Adding simple tracking (IoU‑based) stabilises labels across frames.

 ---